How To Tell If It’s Time To Replace Your Mattress

 1. Look at it

 Take a careful look at the surface of your mattress.
 It should be level.
 If you can see lumps, the stuffing has shifted.

 If you can see sagging sections and dips, then some areas of the mattress have been compressed.

 If you have a memory foam mattress, it is to be expected that the foam will have retained some “memory” of your body, but the impression left behind should fade.

-If you can leave an imprint deeper than two inches, or your imprint stays long after you have hopped out of bed in the morning, you should consider buying a new mattress.
+If you can leave an imprint deeper than 2", or your imprint stays long after you have hopped out of bed in the morning, you should consider buying a new mattress.